trynova/website/pages/blog/internals-of-nova-part-2.md

 write out in code than the slice-based one up above.
 That being said, this is also very likely to have worse performance: This struct's size is larger because of padding bytes and the backing object index held within, and because it is not split into separate slices loading one piece of data loads all the data.
-This is often leads to wasted memory bandwidth: Reading an Array's length does not need any other data, and reading an element by index does not need the backing object.
+This often leads to wasted memory bandwidth: Reading an Array's length does not need any other data, and reading an element by index does not need the backing object.